phoenixframework/phoenix/guides/howto/custom_error_pages.md

 raise MyApp.SomethingNotFoundError, "oops"
 ```

 By default, Plug and Phoenix will treat all exceptions as 500 errors.
-However, Plug provides a protocol called `Plug.Exception` where we are able to customize the status and add actions that exception structs can returns on the debug error page.
+However, Plug provides a protocol called `Plug.Exception` where we are able to customize the status and add actions that exception structs can return on the debug error page.

 If we wanted to supply a status of 404 for an `MyApp.SomethingNotFoundError`, we could do it by defining an implementation for the `Plug.Exception` protocol like this: